Updated: July 14, 2025

-Can I Use My Own Body Shop Instead of My Insurance’s Recommendation?
-A Complete California Driver’s Guide
+Can You Use Your Own Body Shop Instead of Your Insurance’s Pick?
+A Complete Driver’s Guide

-Choosing whether to use your own body shop or follow your insurer’s recommendation is one of the most important decisions you’ll make after a collision.
+Deciding whether to use your own body shop or follow your insurer’s recommendation is one of the most consequential choices you’ll make after a collision.

-- Your deductible stays the same regardless of which licensed shop you use.
+- Your deductible is identical regardless of which licensed shop performs the repair.

-- Coverage is determined by your policy and the facts of loss — not by DRP affiliation.
+- Coverage is determined by your policy terms and the facts of the loss — not by shop affiliation.

-- Any insurer who pressures or misleads you about your shop choice may be in violation of California’s fair claims settlement regulations.
+- Misleading or pressuring you about shop choice may violate California’s fair claims settlement rules.

-When your insurer steers you toward a body shop, they’re typically directing you to a Direct Repair Program (DRP) facility — a shop that has signed a formal agreement with the insurance company.
-These agreements govern pricing caps, parts sourcing preferences, cycle-time targets, and administrative workflows.
+When an insurer directs you to a specific shop, it is typically a Direct Repair Program (DRP) facility — a repair shop that has signed a formal agreement with the insurer.
+That agreement governs pricing caps, parts sourcing preferences, cycle-time targets, and administrative reporting.
+In short, the DRP shop has an ongoing business relationship with your insurer.
+You, by contrast, are a one-time transaction.

-Understanding this relationship helps you ask smarter questions whether you choose a DRP shop or decide to use your own body shop.
+Understanding this structure helps you ask better questions — whether you ultimately choose the DRP shop or decide to use your own body shop instead.

 Potential Advantages of an Insurance-Recommended DRP Shop

-- Streamlined approvals: Integrated billing and digital workflows often mean faster initial authorization.
+- Streamlined authorization: Integrated billing workflows often mean faster initial claim approval.

-- Rental coordination: Some DRP shops can arrange rental vehicles directly through the insurer’s account.
+- Rental coordination: Some DRP shops arrange rental vehicles directly through the insurer’s account.

-- Dual warranty: You may receive both the shop’s warranty and an insurer-backed guarantee on covered repairs.
+- Dual warranty: You may receive both the shop’s warranty and an insurer-backed repair guarantee.

-- Reduced paperwork: The shop handles much of the claims administration on your behalf.
+- Reduced paperwork: The shop typically handles claims administration on your behalf.

 Potential Trade-Offs of a DRP Shop